Run concurrent Helm benchmarks

 kubectl get pods -n helm-bench

-• All releases in deployed state
+All releases should be in deployed state and pods should be in Running status.

 Concurrent Helm install benchmark (with –wait)

-Run a benchmark that includes workload readiness time.
+Run a benchmark that includes workload readiness time:

 time (